dmbarbour/glas/docs/GlasDesign.md

 ### Data Operators

-Glas programs support a few operators to support ad-hoc analysis and synthesis of data.
-These operators are directly applicable to record manipulation, but can be leveraged for ad-hoc analysis and synthesis of data.
+Glas programs support a few operators to support ad-hoc manipulation of data (binary trees).
+These operators are most directly applicable to radix tree (aka record) manipulation but can be leveraged together with control operators to manipulate arbitrary data.

 Operators:

 * **get** ((label:V|R) label -- V) - given label and record, extract value from record.
 Fails if label is not in record.
 * **put** (V (label?_|R) label -- (label:V|R)) - given a label, record, and value on the data stack, create new record with the given label associated with the given value.
 Will replace existing label in record.
-* **del** ((label?_|R) label -- R) - remove label from record, including any suffix of the label that is not shared by other labels in the same record.
-If label is not in record, is equivalent to adding label first then removing it.
+* **del** ((label?_|R) label -- R) - returns new record minus label and any vestigial prefix thereof (i.e. any prefix that isn't shared by another label in the record).
+Effectively will 'put' label with unit value then erase back towards branch.

 Labels are bitstrings that often share prefixes but are distinguished by suffix.
 It is possible to operate on multiple fields within a record by operating on the shared prefix directly. *Note:* If the label input is not a bitstring, behavior is divergence instead of backtracking failure.

-Although optimized for records, these operators are used to build all data manipulation in glas programs.
-Performance will often depend on *Acceleration*.
+Performance of data manipulations will depend on *Acceleration* in many cases.

 ### Effects and Environments